Let's Assemble Us a Classic Skittle Lantern Corp

 Considering the atrocities perpetrated by the Nazis against the Jewish people, that last place you'd expect a Rabbi to venture would be deep into the heart of enemy territory.
 But not only was that where our good Rabbi wanted to go, he enlisted in the U.S. Army to ensure he was placed as close to the front line as he could be.
 Naturally, the Army saw he was Jewish and put him as far away from the front line as they could because they didn't want one of their chaplains getting captured and killed by the Nazis for being Jewish.

-So, once he was overseas, tending to the soldiers, Blumenfeld went AWOL so he could get closer and find a way to help the Jewish people.
+Once he was overseas, tending to the soldiers, Blumenfeld went AWOL so he could get closer and find a way to help the Jewish people.
 He wanted to find the camps where they'd been placed, find ways to free them.
 He wanted to show them that there were people out there fighting for them, that they needn't lose hope because someone would come to their cause.
 He wanted to be a beacon of light in the dark times.

 While the other Lanterns we've discussed have stumbled across their power stones, sometimes not even realizing what they had in their possession, Blumenfeld was drawn to his source of power.
 Sneaking along the front lines, he followed a Germany convoy back to a mine they were working at.
 He had aligned himself with a group of freedom fighters and he was doing recon before they attacked the mine and blew up the base there.
 But while exploring the area, Blumenfeld heard a voice call out to him.
 Finding a way into the mine complex, the Rabbi was drawn into a secret area where, within it, he found a sacred flame, burning bright and blue.
 The flame called to him, told him he had the capacity for great hope and, when Blumenfeld reached out, the flame crafted itself into a ring.
 It made him into a Blue Lantern, and the Rabbi gratefully accepted the power and responsibility.